In alchemy there is no creation without the union of opposites….

 The stages of purification are reached in the alchemical process, the transmutation of a base metal (lead) into a noble metal (gold) being similar to the perfection of a Mason, the new Master Mason being reborn during the third degree after the symbolic death of the old Master, in a symbolic never-ending cycle of life, death and rebirth.
 The education of a Mason as he completes the lessons of the degrees, perfecting him and making him a better man.

-Splendor Solis, (1582), London BL, Harley 3469 fol-10 King & queen with sun & moon.
-The White Queen can be seen on the moon, the Red King standing on the fire of the sun, both moon and sun hang above them.
+This union of the sun and the moon can be seen in the alchemical masterpiece Splendor Solis, (1582), London BL, Harley 3469 fol-10, King & queen with sun & moon.
+The White Queen can be seen standing on the moon, the Red King standing on the fire of the sun, both moon and sun hang above them.
 The colours are also important in the alchemical process.

 The rich symbolism of the sun and the moon is as powerful as ever, and for those who learn from this symbolism within Freemasonry, a deeper understanding can be achieved of the Master Masons degree, that of the death of the old Master, and his rebirth as the new Master Mason, a symbolic resurrection.